MattCrutchley/shoppinglist/README.md

 ![ERD](images/ERD_diagram.draw.io.png)

-the userstable has a one to many relationship with the master table as users will be stored once in the users table and must exist in the users table in order to exist in the master table however there will be muliple instances of each user in the master table (one for each item).
+the users table has a one to many relationship with the master table as users will be stored once in the users table and must exist in the users table in order to exist in the master table however there will be muliple instances of each user in the master table (one for each item).
 Likewise there will only be one instance of each item in the items table but there can be may instances of the same item in the masters table as they may realte to different users.

 the master table has been implemented to allow the app to query a database that contains both the user_id and the item_id this makes it possible to return only the items asscoiated with the user that is currently logged in.